Login to Complete an Application or to Access Judging Panel

 - It is up to the judges' discretion to award points based on the criteria described and within the prescribed point range for each question.

-- Multiple images on a single slide are discouraged (ex.
-Overview of room, product detail and a chart = 3 images).
+- Multiple images on a single slide are discouraged - for example, overview of room, product detail and a chart = 3 images).
 If multiple images are grouped together on one page, each image is to be counted as part of the 10 total images.
 Applications that have more than 10 images should be awarded the minimum point value for all categories.

 - A chart is considered an image.